What is Otterhampton Parish Council?

 The council is concerned with routine matters such as the children’s playground, grass cutting (except the main part of the common which is done by OPRA), the village gardener, notice boards, benches , dog bins, some path and road maintenance etc.

-Of particular concern over the last two years have been the EDF proposals for Combwich and the creation of wetland habitat schemes at Steart by the Environment Agency and the Port of Bristol Company.
+Of particular concern over the last few years have been the EDF proposals for Combwich and the creation of wetland habitat schemes at Steart by the Environment Agency and the Port of Bristol Company.
 The council has been involved and continues to be involved in extensive consultations and negotiations with all three organisations on behalf of the community.